Struggle for existence: Alternative theories: Mutual aid and cooperation

 In Russia, the idea of "mutual aid" was used to explain evolution rather than the struggle for existence.
-Peter Kropotkin wrote the book Mutual Aid: A Factor of Evolution in response to the idea of evolution by natural selection.
+Borrowing the phrase mutual aid from Darwin, Peter Kropotkin penned Mutual Aid: A Factor of Evolution partially as a response to Huxley's essay "The Struggle for Existence".
 Due to the vast landscape and lack of population in proportion to land, many people of Russia did not see the struggle for existence and could not relate to Malthus's ideas on population.
 Thus, it was concluded that cooperation, which is more successful in battling the abiotic environment, rather than competition is a driving factor in natural selection.
 Rather than a struggle for existence, a mutual struggle and mutual aid drives natural selection.
-Kropotkin believed that Wallace and Darwin saw the struggle for existence because of their coastal location and overpopulated areas of study.
+Kropotkin believed that Wallace and Darwin saw the struggle for existence in largely competitive terms because of their coastal location and overpopulated areas of study.

 During the 1930s in the United States, a shift in scientific perception caused scientists to lean away from the use of the struggle for existence to explain Darwin's ideas, and more toward the idea of cooperation for mutual benefit.
 The Chicago School was famous in the 20th century for its study of ecology.
 At the Chicago School scientists studied the cooperation and competition between organisms—findings included that competition worked "as both a cooperative and a disoperative force" at a population level.

 Warder Clyde Allee, famous for the Allee effect, also supported this idea that cooperation in addition to the struggle for existence drove evolution.
 "Allee argued that 'individual-against-individual competition, such as brings about the peck-order type of social organization of flocks of hens, may serve to build a cooperative social unit better fitted to compete or to co-operate with other flocks at the group level than are socially unorganized groups.'
 Competition in this case could be considered cooperative, especially when viewed from the standpoint of group selection."
 Thus, although the idea of the struggle for existence remained except with the added complexity of cooperation within the struggle.

 Finally, Alfred E. Emerson supported similar claims around this time period.
 Emerson saw a struggle for existence on the individual level, but he saw the struggle necessary on a population level for keeping the ecosystem in order.
 "For Emerson, cooperation was important because it contributed to greater homeostatic control; it was homeostasis that was the phenomenon of interest."
 Emerson believed that "what appeared to individual competition at one level might be group homeostasis on another."